 Quick install instruction for the binary versions.

 perl win32-sqlserver-install.pl.
-Note that the name of the installation script has changed since the previous version.
+Note that the name of the installation script is different from Win32::SqlServer 2.011 and earlier.

 For more detailed instructions, including the full set of prerequisites, see the README (also included in the zip file).